sa-mw-dach/manuela/docs/BOOTSTRAP.md

 ### Development (Optional)
 You only need to install this if you intend to develop the demo application.
 This will provide you with an AMQ Broker and configurations to build and deploy the container images in the iotdemo namespace.

-Adjust the ```~/manuela-dev/components/iot-frontend/manifests/iot-frontend-configmap.yaml``` ConfigMap to the target environment (Note: the software sensor components uses the internal service name to reach the AMQ broker, therefore do not need adjustments):
+Adjust the ```~/manuela-dev/components/iot-frontend/manifests/iot-frontend-configmap.yaml``` ConfigMap to the target environment (Note: the software sensor components uses the internal service name to reach the AMQ broker, and therefore do not need adjustments):
 ```bash
 diff --git a/components/iot-frontend/manifests/iot-frontend-configmap.yaml b/components/iot-frontend/manifests/iot-frontend-configmap.yaml